 We continue to purchase coolers that are increasingly energy-efficient and we train our employees to ensure that coolers in the marketplace operate correctly at all times.

 Chlorofluorocarbons (CFCs) have also been completely phased out from our equipment through a capture and removal programme in the marketplace, and we are working to eliminate hydro-fluorocarbons (HFCs), the greenhouse gases widely used in commercial and domestic refrigeration.
-We no longer use HFCs in insulation foam and are trialling alternative refrigerant gases.
-All new coolers purchased are HFC free and have energy management devices fitted – 80 percent of all coolers will be replaced by these energy efficient coolers over the next five years.
+We no longer use HFCs in insulation foam and are trialing alternative refrigerant gases.
+All new coolers purchased are HFC free and have energy management devices fitted – we have an ambition to replace 75 percent of all coolers with these energy efficient coolers over the next five years.